Thomas F. West: Florida Attorney General

 West served in the Florida Senate for two terms until he was elected Florida Attorney General in 1912.
 During his tenure, West most notably oversaw two tax-related cases: one brought by the Pullman Company arguing against the taxation of sleeping car companies, and the other, Rast v.
 Van Demis and Lewis Company (1916), arguing against licensing taxes.
 Both cases were ruled in favor of the taxes.
 In 1915, West did not accept an appointment to Florida's First Circuit Court opting to run for reelection in 1916 instead.

 West additionally served as the President of the Florida Bar from 1915 until 1916.

 In the 1916 Florida gubernatorial election, West refused to endorse the Democratic candidate, former Florida Treasurer William V. Knott, claiming he was dishonest and had no regard for the law.
 West instead endorsed the Prohibition candidate, pastor Sidney Johnson Catts, who had initially run for the Democratic nomination, losing to Knott in the primary.
 Catts defeated Knott by over 9,000 votes, becoming one of two elected Prohibition candidates, alongside Charles Hiram Randall, a U.S. Representative from California.
 West was reelected in the same election cycle.

 Later career

 As thanks for his endorsement, Catts appointed West to the Florida Supreme Court on September 1, 1917, after the resignation of Justice Thomas M. Shackleford.
 West was selected as Chief Justice by the court on February 28, 1923, and served in that position until December 3, 1925, when he was appointed by Governor John W. Martin to Florida's First Judicial Circuit Court, the same position he refused a decade prior.

 Personal life and death

 West married fellow Floridian Alma Chaffin.
-They had two daughters, Josephine and Alma.

 West worked as a judge until the day of his death, dying from influenza in Pensacola, Florida, on February 23, 1931.
-He is buried in the cemetery of the Coldwater Church, a Mormon church in Milton.